DonateAsk For Help

 All Stories

-Celeste and Courtney’s advocacy, combined with Josh’s perspective, emphasized that care in the food service community is not just about money—it’s about compassion, practical resources, and a safety net for every crisis.
+Celeste’s advocacy emphasized that care in the food service community is not just about money—it’s about compassion, practical resources, and a safety net for every crisis.

 And a special thank you to the supporters who donated ingredients to make this dinner possible to Chefs Warehouse, Nichols Farms, Four Rivers Farms, Regalis, and Jun Bug Kombucha.
 A HUGE thank you to the people volunteering their time and energy to the evening.
 Josh Mummert, Courtney Kenyon, Lou Tuner, Kirstin Alexander, Eryka Szymel, Ashley Akers, Jordan Figueroa, Raina Tian, Kordell, Phillips, Maddy Morrison, Ryan Smith, and Luke Kenyon.